billwear/maas-rad/historical-release-notes-835.md

 Users upgrading from earlier versions of MAAS who are using the default image source will be automatically migrated to the v3 format.

-MAAS will not migrate the URL of a non-default image source (i.e. a mirror) as it must first contain the v3 stream, which is available at `http://images.maas.io/ephemeral-v3/`.
+MAAS will not migrate the URL of a non-default image source (i.e. a mirror) as it must first contain the v3 stream, which is available at this external link: `http://images.maas.io/ephemeral-v3/`.

 Old images downloaded from the v2 stream will continue to work but the MAAS team only supports MAAS 2.1 users using the v3 stream.
 Note that the default image source may eventually drop the v2 stream.